Anatoly Dyatlov

 Anatoly Stepanovich Dyatlov (Анатолий Степанович Дятлов; 3 March 1931 – 13 December 1995) was a Soviet nuclear engineer who was the deputy chief engineer for the Chernobyl Nuclear Power Plant.
 He supervised the safety test which resulted in the 1986 Chernobyl disaster, for which he served time in prison as he was blamed for not following the safety protocols.
-He was released due to health concerns in 1990, and died in 1995 at the age of 64.
+He was released due to health concerns in 1990, and died in 1995 at the age of 64, most likely attributed to radiation exposure.

 Biography

 Dyatlov was born in 1931 in Atamanovo, a village in the Sukhobuzimsky District, Krasnoyarsk Krai, Russian SFSR, Soviet Union.
 His parents were poor.
 They lived near the Yenisei River and the penal settlements of Krasnoyarsk.
 He ran away from home at the age of 14.
 He first studied in a vocational school, at the electrical engineering department of the Mining and Metallurgical Technical School in Norilsk, and worked three years as an electrician before he was admitted at the Moscow Engineering and Physics Institute where he graduated in 1959 with honors.

 After graduation, he worked in a shipbuilding plant in Komsomolsk-on-Amur, in Lab 23 where reactors were installed into submarines.
 During a nuclear accident there, Dyatlov received a radiation dose of 100 rem (1.0 Sv), a dose which typically causes mild radiation sickness, vomiting, diarrhea, fatigue and reduction in resistance to infections.
+Some have theorized that this accident was an explosion in the reactor of the docked submarine K-389, which Dyatlov may have been a first responder to.

-One of his two sons died of leukemia at age nine.
-In his personal life, he loved poetry, particularly Pushkin's Eugene Onegin.
+One of his two sons died of leukemia at age nine, potentially due to radiation exposure.
+In his personal life, he enjoyed poetry, particularly Alexander Pushkin's Eugene Onegin, which he reportedly memorized by heart.